 - Completion of Required Undergraduate Courses:

 - Chemistry (2 years of college credit with lab with at least 1 semester being Organic Chemistry)

 - Biology or Zoology (1 year of college credit with lab)

 - English ( 1 year of college credit - courses in composition and literature are strongly recommended)

 While completion of these basic prerequisite courses is considered the norm, the school may consider innovative and less traditional preparations on an individual basis.
 The applicant must present convincing evidence for equivalent preparation in these subject areas.
+Of note: AP credit courses do not count towards prerequisite course requirements (see FAQs).
 Courses in biochemistry, genetics, and physiology are recommended but not required.
-While an applicant may present a minimum of three years of college work, ordinarily a four-year bachelor's degree is considered a prerequisite and is strongly encouraged for entry.
+While an applicant may present a minimum of three years of college work, ordinarily a four-year bachelor’s degree is considered a prerequisite and is strongly encouraged for entry.

 Medical College Admission Test Scores